If your transfer tax return or your payment is overdue

 Note: If you have any questions about payments, call our service number 029 497 026 (local network charge/mobile charge).
 If you have any other questions about transfer tax, please contact the Finnish Tax Administration’s transfer tax service number on 029 497 022 (local network charge/mobile charge).

-Registration request is submitted late: punitive tax increase
+Registration request is submitted late: a punitive tax increase may be imposed

-If you have not applied for the registration of your title to a real estate unit or lease in time, you will have to pay an increase.
-The transfer tax is increased by 20% for each six-month period that begins.
-However, this is only done up to a maximum of one hundred percent.
+If you have not applied for the registration of your title to a house, a real estate unit or lease in time, you will have to pay an increase.